 Overall I think Rome Winter Weather is no reason not to do a Rome Winter break but the key is good packing.

-What to Wear in Rome in the Winter / Rome Winter Packing List
+Rome in Winter What to Where/ Rome Winter Packing List

 Although not freezing temperatures in Winter Rome can get rainy and windy so you will definitely want to make sure you pack correctly.